TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 Documents We Handle

-We handle not just patent specifications, but virtually any document related to the patent prosecution process, patent litigation, and other legal matters, a partial list being as follows.
+We handle not just patent specifications, but virtually any document related to the patent prosecution process, patent litigation, and a wide range of other legal matters, including regulations, a partial list being as follows.

 - Patent specifications (related to a diverse range of fields of art